-Based on NMR studies in d-DMSO (12) a $\beta$ -turn was proposed as a major conformational feature of native mucin peptide.
-Initial NMR studies in aqueous phosphate buffer at pH 6.8 (10), the single native mucin peptide yielded broad, overlapped NH signals, and these workers concluded that the native repeat peptide is largely disordered in solution.
+Based on NMR studies in d6-DMSO (12) a β -turn was proposed as a major conformational feature of native mucin peptide.
+In initial NMR studies in aqueous phosphate buffer at pH 6.8 (10), the single native mucin peptide yielded broad, overlapped NH signals, and these workers concluded that the native repeat peptide is largely disordered in solution.
 More recently, better resolved 2D spectra (11) also indicate a largely unordered structure with evidence for "knob-like" domains.